Using Microsoft Cloud App Security controls in Power BI

 Cloud App Security licensing

+To use Cloud App Security with Power BI, you must use and configure relevant Microsoft security services, some of which are set outside Power BI.
 In order to have Cloud App Security in your tenant, you must have one of the following licenses:

 - Microsoft Cloud App Security: Provides Cloud App Security capabilities for all supported apps, part of the EMS E5 and Microsoft 365 E5 suites.